-Kylie Taitano is currently a second year undergraduate student at UCSD studying Computer Science.
+Kylie Taitano is currently a fourth-year undergraduate student at UCSD studying Computer Science.
 Originally attracted to Computer Science because of video game design, she quickly discovered how versatile the field is and is interested in software testing.
 When she's not down at the computer labs, you can find her playing video games, cooking or baking, or at the gym!

-Sneha is a third year Computer Science major.
+Sneha is a fourth-year Computer Science major.
 It was really by chance that she took an introductory programming course as a freshman and ever since then she has been hooked.
 WIC provided her with a means to explore this passion further and she is extremely grateful for that.
 When not facing the computer, she enjoys art, reading, sightseeing, and hanging out.

 Professional Development Chair